 Loss of libido.
 Loss of libido can be a difficult symptom for a woman to handle as it can be hard to understand why her sex drive has changed if her emotions for her partner have still remained the same.
 This can impact how she sees herself and her relationship.

 Identifying the First Symptoms of Menopause

 Am I in the age range of women who typically go through menopause?
 (The average age for a woman's last period is 51.
-Women usually experience symptoms in the 2 - 10 years leading up to this time.)
+Women usually experience symptoms in the 2 to 10 years leading up to this time.)

-How old were my mother and other female relatives when they went through menopause and how does this compare to my age now?
+How old were my mother and other female relatives when they went through menopause, and how does this compare to my age now?

 Have my periods changed due to stress or any other factor not connected to menopause?

 Answering these questions will help you to work out whether or not what you're experiencing are the first symptoms of perimenopause or something related to another condition.